joamgreen/joamgreen/README.md

 ## Hi there 👋

+🔭 I’m system engineer with more that 10 years of experience on tier I & II in IT field, I'm  currently   pursuing to deep into the cloud and security services.

+I'm so appassionate in a new technologies so I'm constantly seeking for new ways to improve and grow.

+* I,m studyng python,linux and Js.
 <!--
 **joamgreen/joamgreen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.